AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_containers.rst

        Idx : Extended_Index;
        C   : Cursor;
     begin
-       --  Using Find_Index to retrieve index of element with value 10 Idx := V.Find_Index (10);
+       --  Using Find_Index to retrieve the index
+       --  of element with value 10
+       Idx := V.Find_Index (10);
        Put_Line ("Index of element with value 10 is "
                  & Extended_Index'Image (Idx));

-       --  Using Find to retrieve cursor for element with value 13 C   := V.Find (13);
+       --  Using Find to retrieve the cursor for
+       --  the element with value 13
+       C   := V.Find (13);
        Idx := To_Index (C);
        Put_Line ("Index of element with value 13 is "